 Suan Mokkh is a very large area.
 It is not spectacular because of its buildings or man-made things like the incredible mountain-top Buddha and stupa on top of a limestone crag in Krabi, Thailand.
 To me, it’s incredible because it’s a great location for meditation.
 There are numerous meditation halls to sit in or paths for walking meditation.
 There are ponds, a hill to climb where water monitors might be surprised and scamper away… There are tree frogs, an art center, a boy scout/ girl scout camp, and huge libraries and demonstrations of children’s artwork dedicated to Buddhadasa Bhikku.

 There are chickens running about everywhere and you’ll hear one every few minutes or

 seconds.
-There are dhamma talks outside and in the dhamma halls a couple times per day.
-Thai monks and nuns are in the main Suan Mokkh complex and across the highway and about 1.5km down the road is the international dhamma heritage where
+There are dharma talks outside and in the dharma halls a couple of times per day.
+Thai monks and nuns are in the main Suan Mokkh complex and across the highway and about 1.5km down the road is the international dharma heritage where

 Also down this road are pools of hot water that is salty for some reason.

 Photos of Suan Mokkh

 Sleepy dharma talk listeners at one of the dharma halls.